wlaforest/KSQLGeo/README.md

 ## Re-keying with UDTF

-KSQLGeo has added a new UDTF function called geo_covering_geohashes which will emit all the geohashes which cover a given shape.
+KSQLGeo has added a UDTF function called geo_covering_geohashes which will emit all the geohashes which cover a given shape.
 This is important becasue when you join two geospatial streams you need a common key for the on clause.
 Since a shape can span multiple geohashes it is necessary to emit mutliple copies of the same record each with a seperate key to cover all possibled geohshes it falls into.

 ## Building KSQLGeo